mossblaser/slidie/README.md

 Slidie: An Inkscape-centered slide preparation tool
 ===================================================

+*Slidie is a slide preparation system which makes illustrations easy and bullet points hard.*

 ![Hero image](./docs/source/_static/hero.png)

-*"A a slide preparation system which makes illustrations easy and bullet points hard."*

 Slidie is a light-touch tool for converting a directory full of Inkscape SVGs into a slide show to accompany a presentation.